raemadeline/css-for-engineers/articles/5_sass_functions.md

 );
 ```

+You'll notice a `base` value for some nested maps.
+This is considered the "default" value for that section.

+Many of the values in this map may seem arbitrary, and this is because I was careful to avoid messing with too many values.
+This refactor was mainly to keep the `z-index`es organized, and as we refactor each component we can adjust the values in this map accordingly.

 I also created this function to access the values.
 This function takes any number of arguments, and traverses the structure by calling `map-get` and `map-deep-get`, an internal function outlined below.

 ```scss